 ENST 495 Senior Seminar in Environmental Studies

-• Four of the following (a minimum of two class must have the ENST prefix):
+• Further add four of the following (a minimum of two classes must have the ENST prefix):

 BISC 315L Introduction to Ecology or BISC 469L Marine Biology or BISC 473L Biological Oceanography